mirmahathir1/comp-arch-notes/Computer Architecture 2025 09 08.md

   * **PHT** (Pattern History Table): SRAM of **1-bit or 2-bit counters** indexed by PC bits and/or global/local history.
 Often **not tagged**; aliasing is tolerated.
 * The transcript’s “a hash table in hardware is called a cache” is incorrect.
 These are **SRAM tables**; some are tagged (BTB), some are not (PHT).
 They are not data caches, though a BTB is cache-like.

-# One-bit vs two-bit predictors on loops (corrected)
+# One-bit vs two-bit predictors on loops

 * **1-bit last-outcome predictor** on an (N)-iteration loop typically mispredicts **twice** per steady-state execution: once at loop entry (if prior outcome was not-taken) and once at loop exit.
 Cold-start details can alter the first one.
 * **2-bit saturating counter** reduces this to **one** mispredict at loop exit, because the counter requires two consecutive opposite outcomes to flip the prediction.